ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ### Install dependencies: ###

-* Install the Apt repository signing keys, using the following commands:
+> The command <mark>sudo get-apt update</mark> downloads package information from all configured sources.

 ```
 sudo apt-get update
 sudo apt-get install -y apt-transport-https ca-certificates curl gnupg lsb-release software-properties-common
 ```

-> The above command <mark>sudo get-apt update</mark> downloads package information from all configured sources.
+* Install the Apt repository signing keys, using the following commands:

 > Download the public signing key for the Kubernetes package repositories.
 The same signing key is used for all repositories, so you can disregard the version in the URL: Ref: https://kubernetes.io/blog/2023/08/15/pkgs-k8s-io-introduction/